Josef Mengele: Human experimentation and research

 Twin research was of particular interest to Mengele.
 One twin could serve as a subject with the other as the control.
 Mengele viewed the opportunity to undertake twin research at Auschwitz as unique, as it is normally difficult to locate and study a significant number of subjects.
 The research was conducted on behalf of the Kaiser Wilhelm Institute of Anthropology and the German Research Foundation.
 Most of the twins he studied were children between the ages of two and sixteen.
 Historian Nikolaus Wachsmann estimates Mengele may have studied as many as a thousand sets of twins.
 Some were siblings who passed themselves off as twins to avoid being killed.
 The research largely involved taking dozens of physical measurements and recording the characteristics of various anatomical features.
 Each examination could take several hours.
 Mengele generally ordered the twins to undertake weekly physical examinations.
 Nyiszli and others suggested that twin studies may have been pursued to uncover strategies for 'racially desirable' Germans to produce more twins.
 The actual purpose of Mengele's twin research is unknown.

-In his 1945 deposition, Nyiszli testified that he watched Mengele kill 14 twins in a single night, first by injecting evipan to induce sleep, and then injecting their hearts with chloroform.
+In his 1945 deposition, Nyiszli testified that he watched Mengele kill 14 twins in a single night, first by injecting evipan to induce sleep, and then by injecting their hearts with chloroform.
 Nyiszli described it differently in his book; there, he said that he smelled chloroform in the hearts of twins he dissected.
 He added that he feared Mengele might have him killed for knowing this secret.

 Jewish children kept alive in Auschwitz for use in Mengele's research.
 They were liberated in January 1945.

 Mengele's research subjects were better fed and housed than the other prisoners, and temporarily spared from death in the gas chambers.
 His research subjects lived in their own barracks, where they were provided with a marginally better quality of food and somewhat improved living conditions than other areas of the camp.
 When visiting his young subjects, he offered them sweets.
 Some children referred to him as "Uncle Mengele".

 A former Auschwitz inmate doctor said of Mengele:

 Mengele's eye research involved introducing chemicals or hormones into the eyes of subjects.
 Although there has been speculation that Mengele was attempting to "Aryanize" prisoners' eyes by making them blue with dyes or other chemicals, this idea has been rejected by Marwell.
 He argues that Mengele would not be interested in a "cosmetic change" with "no genetic meaning".
 According to Marwell, Mengele was most likely administering adrenaline drops into the eyes of subjects while researching the condition heterochromia (color differences of the iris), as part of his collaboration with biologist and eugenicist Karin Magnussen, who carried out Reich-funded research on eye color at the Kaiser Wilhelm Institute for Anthropology in Berlin.
 Magnussen was testing whether drugs or hormones such as adrenaline could alter pigmentation of the eyes of rabbits, as well as studying the anatomy of the eye and the genetics underlying heterochromia.